TranNhatTan14/Obsidian/Resources/Applications/Brilliant.md

 - In a world of variables, your streak is a constant. #Analogy
 - while(True): streak = streak + 1 #Motivation
 - Like a vector, you have both magnitude and direction.
+- Your streak is a monotonically increasing function.